-In order to make sure immediate access during the Coronavirus pandemic, Medicare will cover and pay for these infusions in accordance with section 3713 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-CMS intends to address potential refinements to payment to for bamlanivimab and its administration through future notice and comment rulemaking.
+In order to make sure immediate access during the Coronavirus pandemic, Medicare will cover and pay for this infusion in accordance with section 3713 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+CMS intends to address potential refinements to payment for bamlanivimab and its administration through future notice and comment rulemaking.

 Payment for Infusion